 How to Teach Guides

-How to Teach Educated
+How to Teach Hamnet

 Educated, by Tara Westover, chronicles her unusual upbringing with her zealously religious family in rural Idaho.
 Although her parents isolate her and her siblings from society, her fight for knowledge leads her to college, exposing her to a more mainstream lifestyle—a stark contrast to her childhood.
 Although her experience